milchada/OmegaSimAnalysis/README.md

 # Omega_plots
-Plot radial profiles and yt slices/projections for simulated clusters
+Plot radial profiles and yt slices/projections for galaxy clusters simulated within a cosmological context with the Adaptive Mesh Refinement Code ART.
+Part of the Omega suite.